umbraco/UmbracoDocs/10/umbraco-ui-builder/README.md

 ---
-description: Documentation for Konstrukt, the back office UI builder for Umbraco.
+description: Documentation for Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Konstrukt Documentation

-Konstrukt is the Umbraco v10+ back office UI builder for custom data structures configured via a fluent API.
+Konstrukt is the Umbraco v10+ backoffice UI builder for custom data structures configured via a fluent API.

 ![Example Konstrukt UI](/images//comments_listview.png)

 If you have a custom data store that you’d like to be able to content manage from within Umbraco then Konstrukt will allow you to quickly configure a custom administration UI, reusing many core components and with a consistent look and feel, in just a few lines of code.

-With Konstrukt, custom back office integrations can now take a matter of minutes, rather than days.
+With Konstrukt, custom backoffice integrations can now take a matter of minutes, rather than days.

 ## Using These Docs